Purely quadratic non-Gaussianity from tachyonic instability: Primordial black holes and scalar-induced gravitational waves: SIGWs and Observational Implications

 \subsection{Constraints from PTA data}

 We now confront the purely quadratic non-Gaussian scenario with the NANOGrav 15-year dataset to assess whether it can alleviate the PTA–PBH tension.
-We employ Bayesian inference utilizing the Python package \texttt{PTArcade}~\cite{Mitridate:2023oar} to constrain the model parameters, aiming to identify a viable parameter space that accommodates the GW signal while maintaining the PBH abundance within safe observational limits.
+We employ Bayesian inference utilizing the Python package \texttt{PTArcade}~\cite{Mitridate:2023oar} in the \emph{ceffyl} mode~\cite{Lamb:2023jls} to constrain the model parameters, aiming to identify a viable parameter space that accommodates the GW signal while maintaining the PBH abundance within safe observational limits.

 We model the curvature power spectrum using a BPL parametrization, which naturally captures the robust $k^3$ infrared scaling characteristic of tachyonic amplification and provides an accurate description of the low-frequency GW signal in the PTA band.
 This form is also well motivated in thermal inflation~\cite{Dimopoulos:2019wew,Lewicki:2021xku} and hybrid inflation scenarios~\cite{Fonseca:2010nk,Gong:2010zf,Lyth:2011kj,Lyth:2012yp}.
 Since current PTA data are largely insensitive to the high-frequency tail, the UV spectral index $\beta$ and the smoothness parameter $s$ exhibit a strong degeneracy in determining the effective spectral width.
 To avoid this degeneracy, we fix $s = 1$ and treat $\beta$ as an effective proxy for the spectral width.